 - General Guidance

-Describe how identifiable data will be stored, who will have access, how long it will be kept, and measures to be taken to ensure confidentiality of electronically stored/transmitted data (e.g. "All records will be stored in locked files and will be kept confidential to the extent permitted by law")
+Describe how identifiable data will be stored, who will have access, how long it will be kept, and measures to be taken to ensure confidentiality of electronically stored/transmitted data (e.g. "All records will be stored in locked files and will be kept confidential to the extent permitted by law").
+A statement about whether subject’s private information or biospecimens could be used for future research studies or distributed to another investigator for future research studies, with or without identifiers.

 Also include our standard language regarding confidentiality: